Academic and legal responses to the Gaza genocide: Historians

+Palestinian historian Rashid Khalidi has described the Gaza genocide as a continuation of the Nakba in what he has described as a "hundred years' war on Palestine."

 In May 2024, the Israeli historian Ilan Pappé said, "What we see now are massacres which are part of the genocidal impulse, namely to kill people in order to downsize the number of people living in Gaza."
 He said genocide had become the primary means to take "as much of Palestine as possible, with as few Palestinians in it as possible".

 In June 2024, Israeli historian Yoav Di-Capua said a "genocidal mindset" was pervasive among settler communities and politicians in Israel, often mirroring Hamas' own genocidal ideology.
 He charted the history of this ideology among Israel's "ultra-orthodox Zionist nationalists", or Hardal, from the 1970s up to the Gaza war, and its influence on the politics of Netanyahu's government, particularly Bezalel Smotrich and Itamar Ben-Gvir.
 According to Di-Capua, this genocidal ideology included Jewish supremacy and a desire for maximalist territorial expansion across the biblical Land of Israel.
 Di-Capua described Netanyahu as a "political captive" of Hardal, saying he had "echoed" their rhetoric of "eradication".
 He said Smotrich and Ben-Gvir seek the adoption of this ideology as national policy and are using the Gaza war to implement their plan.

 In January 2025, Israeli historian Benny Morris contended that Israel was not committing genocide, but said that genocide against Palestinians was possible in the future unless certain steps were taken.
 Raz Segal said Jewish supremacism plays a role in the Gaza genocide and Israel's settler colonialism.

+In January 2025, the members of the American Historical Association voted to condemn Israel's actions in Gaza, saying that Israel had "effectively obliterated Gaza's education system".

+In January 2026, art historian Simon Schama said that Israel is not committing genocide.